RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/README.md

 The database is created and initialized during the creation of the KIE Server, in case it is not already there, using the connection properties defined in [runtime.properties](./runtime/kie-server/runtime.properties)

+### Mounting EFS filesystem
+In case we need to mount an EFS filesystem, the [efs.sh](./efs/efs.sh) script is available to initialize the mount point on the target VM.
+See related [efs.properties](./efs/efs.properties) configuration properties to define the mounted path.
+**Note**: in case of mounted EFS filesystem, we will use this path to store `runtime.properties` and, for the `Business Central` service, also to host the local Git repository.

 ## Install and configure RHPAM services
 These steps are performed with the [installer.sh](./installer.sh) script that is configured with the following properties in [installer.properties](./installer.properties):